slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Documentation is like sex: when it is good, it is very, very good; and when it is bad, it is better than nothing."  -- Dick Brandon*
-> *"Old musicians never die, they just decompose."*
 > *"I do not believe that this generation of Americans is willing to resign itself to going to bed each night by the light of a Communist moon..."  -- Lyndon B. Johnson*
-> *"I watch television because you don't know what it will do if you leave it in the room alone."*
-> *"I think trash is the most important manifestation of culture we have in my LIfetime."  -- Johnny Legend*
+> *"I think trash is the most important manifestation of culture we have in my Lifetime."  -- Johnny Legend*
-> *"When I let go of what I am, I become what I might be.
-When I let go of what I have, I receive what I need."  -- Lao Tzu*
-> *"Successful and fortunate crime is called virtue."  -- Seneca*
-> *"Satire is tragedy plus time."  -- Lenny Bruce*
-> *"To find out a girl's faults, praise her to her girl friends."  -- Benjamin Franklin*
-> *"Testing can show the presense of bugs, but not their absence."  -- Dijkstra*
-> *"That which we are capable of feeling, we are capable of saying."  -- Miguel Cervantes*
 > *"Whenever you hug someone, be the last to let go."  -- Kevin Kelly*
 > *"Give me a museum and I’ll fill it."  -- Pablo Picasso*
-> *"If you can smile when things go wrong, you have someone in mind to blame.*
-> *"The early bird may get the worm, but the second mouse gets the cheese.*
-> *"He who lives without folly is less wise than he believes.*
+> *"Old musicians never die, they just decompose."*
 > *"The four most expensive words in the English language: «This time is different»."
 - which is more hipster: using the latest modern web framework, or bragging about how you don’t use modern web frameworks?
 -->